geeksterin/ReactCurriculum/day3_React_Css/day3_css.md

 3. Unlike plain CSS, you will need to install one or more third-party JavaScript libraries, which will add weight to your built project

-## Key Takeaways

-Note that I did not include component libraries in this comparison.
-I wanted to focus primarily on different ways to compose styles yourself.

-Be aware that choosing a library with pre-made components and styles like Material UI or Ant Design (to name a couple) is a totally valid choice for your project.

-I hope this guide gave you a good understanding of how to style your React apps along with which approach to choose for your next project.
-# Exercises

-## Try to implement the above mentioned styling methods in your next react project and see which one suits you the best.
 [<< Day 2](../Day_2_Resume_builder/Day_2_Resume_builder.md) | [Day 4 >>](../Day_4_props/Day_4_props.md)

-🎉 CONGRATULATIONS ! 🎉